ignite/cli/docs/guide/loan.md

 cd loan
 ```

-## Scaffold the Module
+## Scaffold the loan module

-Scaffold the module to create a new `loan` module.
+Create a new `loan` module.
 Following the Cosmos SDK convention, all modules are scaffolded inside the `x` directory:

 ```bash
 ignite scaffold module loan --dep bank
 ```

+where:

+* loan is the name of the new module
-Use the `--dep` flag to specify that this module depends on and is going to interact with the Cosmos SDK `bank` module.
+* --dep bank is the flag to specify that this module depends on and is going to interact with the Cosmos SDK `bank` module

-## Scaffold a List
+## Scaffold a list

 Use the [scaffold list](https://docs.ignite.com/cli/#ignite-scaffold-list) command to scaffold code necessary to store loans in an array-like data structure: